About Ethie Mains

 Montrose Basin: The Montrose Basin has an abundance of interesting wildlife.
 The Basin is particularly stunning in the autumn and winter months, when tens of thousands of pink-footed geese arrive from Greenland and Iceland.
 The incredible sight and sound of their arrival is best appreciated from the Scottish Wildlife Trust bird hides.
 More information can be found here.

 The Angus Glens: The atmospheric and unspoilt Angus Glens offer superb walking amongst the beautiful moorland colours and the scents of heather and grasses.
 The Angus Glens include ten ‘Munros’ (mountains over 3,000 feet), and miles of narrow twisting roads, great for cyclists, drivers, hill walkers and nature lovers alike.

 Arbroath Abbey: Explore the substantial ruins of a Tironensian monastery, founded by William the Lion in 1178, who is buried there.
-The Abbey is best known for the Declaration of Arbroath (the most famous document in Scottish history).
+The Abbey is best known for the Declaration of Arbroath (the most famous document in Scottish history) which was sealed there.